systematic-magic/vendors/front_matter.rst

 	:scale: 60%

 7.7.
-There must be NOT more than 5 abbreviation pairs.
+There must be NO more than 5 abbreviation pairs.
 If there are more than 5 pairs, then move all abbreviations to the article text as an "Abbreviations" section.

 8. Dates